 Conclusion

 To Change your WordPress theme can be an exciting way to give your site a fresh look and improved functionality.
 By following the steps outlined here, you’ll ensure that the process is smooth and risk-free.
 Remember to back up your site, test changes in a staging environment, and check for errors before going live.
+I belive , through this article , you know how to change wordpress theme without any help.

 With the right preparation, how to change your WordPress theme , you can safely without losing content or breaking your site.